HL7/cqf-measures/pages/hqmf-measure-volume-two.md

 Snippet 7: code definition from Terminology CQL.cql.

-Note that for direct referenced code usage, the local identifier (in Snippet 7 the local identifier is "Venous foot pump, device (physical object)") should be the same as the description of the code within the terminology in order to avoid conflicting with any usage or license agreements with the referenced terminologies, but can be different to allow for potential naming conflicts, as well as simplification of longer names when appropriate.
+Note that for direct reference code usage, the local identifier (in Snippet 7 the local identifier is "Venous foot pump, device (physical object)") should be the same as the description of the code within the terminology in order to avoid conflicting with any usage or license agreements with the referenced terminologies, but can be different to allow for potential naming conflicts, as well as simplification of longer names when appropriate.

 #### 2.5.1 Representation in HQMF

-When direct referenced codes are used within CQL-Based HQMF measures, they will be represented in the HQMF HTML (Human-readable) as:
+When direct reference codes are used within CQL-Based HQMF measures, they will be represented in the HQMF HTML (Human-readable) as:

 ```html
 "Assessment, Performed: Assessment of breastfeeding"